 Circus Harmony Showcase and Teacher Training Program: Our core Funding covers our annual show, youth circus showcases, and student teacher training.

 Circus Teaches the Art of Life: Our Life Skills program for our intermediate and advanced students to learn financial literacy, injury prevention, nutrition, conflict resolution, goal setting, job/college/circus school readiness and preparation.

 Wheels to Wings: A program that provides transportation and classes for deserving students whose teachers and counselors think would benefit from circus classes with us.

-Peace Through Pyramids Project: Our ongoing, biannual collaboration with the Jewish/Arab Galilee Circus from Israel and our new local programs that bring together children from different backgrounds and neighborhoods!
+Peace Through Pyramids Project: This started in 2007 with our first Peace Through Pyramids partnership with the Jewish/Arab Galilee Circus from Israel and now includes our new local programs that bring together children from different backgrounds and neighborhoods!
 Learn more: HERE!